RaspberryPiFoundation/picozero/docs/recipes.rst

 .. literalinclude:: examples/led_pulse.py

-Button
+Buttons
 ------

-You can connect buttons and switches to a Raspberry Pi Pico and detect whether they are pressed.
+You can connect buttons and switches to a Raspberry Pi Pico and detect when they are pressed.

 Check if a :class:`Button` is pressed: